vibhorkum/synchronize-logical-slots/README.md

 echo "shared_preload_libraries = '$libdir/synchronize_logical_slots_launcher'" >>$PGDATA/postgresql.conf
  ```
 # Limitation
-Currently this module works for synchronizing the logical replication slots for **SYNCHRONOUS STANDBY**.
+* Currently this module works for synchronizing the logical replication slots for **SYNCHRONOUS STANDBY**.

-# Caveat

-If one of the standby gets promoted, then please make sure to remove the unused logical replication slots manually.
+* If one of the standby gets promoted, then please make sure to remove the unused logical replication slots manually.